Skip to Content

 This is a common injury seen in dogs and most of the time you can get the bleeding nail to stop pretty fast.

-It’s a good idea to take some time to reassure your dog that everything is ok with a few pets on the head, a chin rub, or grab a few treats.
+It’s a good idea to take some time to reassure your dog that everything is okay with a few pets on the head, a chin rub, or grab a few treats.

-If you have someone that can stay with the dog while you grab the supplies that you need to stop the nail from bleeding, that’s great.
+If you have someone who can stay with the dog while you grab the supplies that you need to stop the nail from bleeding, that’s great.

 If you don’t have anyone, your furry friend will be fine for a few seconds!

-5 Ways To Stop Your Dog’s Bleeding Nail
+5 Easy & Fast Ways To Stop Your Dog’s Bleeding Nail

 5 ways to stop your dog's bleeding nail